fontbob/shape-library-cc0/README.md

 ## About

-This font is published by the FontBob team.
+This data is published by the FontBob team.

 FontBob is a font editor focused on making type design more accessible.